 Paula Borah is the wife of Gary, mother of three adult children and “Nana” to eight beautiful grandchildren.
 She is a former high school business education teacher, was active in Jr. League for several years, and served on the Board of the Ronald McDonald House.
 She is an active member of West Side Christian Church, where she is a former staff member.

 Rose Haas and her husband Larry have three children and three grandchildren.
 A graduate of the University of Illinois, Rose is employed part-time as bookkeeper for The Wardrobe, and also at CW3M Environmental Engineering Company.
 She has a deep love for children, and has been involved with volunteering, mentoring, and serving on various boards and committees the past 20 years, especially within Springfield School District #186.

-Sarah Harkness has lived all over the country, being a “pastor’s kid!”
-She studied Early Childhood and Elementary Ed. at Greenville College and is currently teaching Pre-K in Auburn, Il.
-She attends Cherry Hills Church and serves as a small group leader with the Cherry Hills youth.
+Sarah Harkness has lived in Springfield since finishing college in 2010.
+She studied Early Childhood and Elementary Ed. at Greenville College and teaches Pre-K in Auburn, Il.
+She is currently pursuing a Master's Degree in Teaching English as a Second Language.
 Sarah has successfully led the James Project Box Lunch fundraisers for the last few years.